scalamolecule/molecule-web/docs/database/setup/domain-structure.md

 `regex`

-String attributes can have values conforming to a regex pattern:
+String attributes can be enforced to only have values that conform to a regex pattern:

 ```scala
 val username = oneString.regex("^[a-zA-Z0-9]+$")